Diffeomorphisms preserving Morse-Bott functions: Preliminaries

 Throughout the paper the word ``smooth'' means $\Cinfty$, and the spaces of smooth maps are always endowed with the corresponding strong $\Cinfty$ topologies and their subspaces with the induces ones.

-We will say that a not necessarily surjective map $p:\Eman\to\Bman$ is a \myemph{locally trivial fibration over its image} if the map $p:\Eman\to p(\Eman)$ is a locally trivial fibration.
-It follows from path lifting property for $p$ that $p(\Eman)$ is a union of certain path components of $\Bman$.
-Moreover, if $\Eman_x$ is a path component of $\Eman$, then $p(\Eman_x)$ is a path component of $\Bman$ and the restriction map $p:\Eman_x\to p(\Eman_x)$ is a locally trivial fibration as well.
+We will say that a not necessarily surjective map $\rho:\Eman\to\Bman$ is a \myemph{locally trivial fibration over its image} if the map $\rho:\Eman\to p(\Eman)$ is a locally trivial fibration.
+It follows from the path lifting property for $\rho$ that $\rho(\Eman)$ is a union of certain path components of $\Bman$.
+Moreover, if $\Eman_x$ is a path component of $\Eman$, then $\rho(\Eman_x)$ is a path component of $\Bman$ and the restriction map $p:\Eman_x\to p(\Eman_x)$ is a locally trivial fibration as well, see \ref{enum:lm:sect_hom:x:2} of Lemma~\ref{lm:sect_hom} below.